 Glyndebourne Tour to go to Liverpool in 2019

-In 2019 the Glyndebourne Tour will visit Liverpool’s Empire Theatre for the first time in its history.
+In 2019 the Glyndebourne tour returns to Liverpool for the first time since the 1970s.

 The Tour has a long association with the city having come to the Royal Court Theatre in the late 60s and early 70s.
 Festival productions were also staged in Liverpool in 1940, 1946 and 1956, at The Royal Court.
 The Empire Theatre, seating 2,350, is a larger space than the Royal Court and the biggest two-tier auditorium in the country.
 We anticipate it will be a spectacular venue in which to showcase Glyndebourne productions and a welcome opportunity to take the Tour to the north of the country.
 Glyndebourne will be working closely with Welsh National Opera, which already tours to the Empire Theatre, as well as The Ambassadors Theatre Group, to develop audiences for opera in the region.